 There’s an irony of sorts that it’s taken a pig to get Nicolas Cage to ditch the ham.
 For a while now, the actor has been a magnet for every Hollywood script involving a bug-eyed middle-aged man who speaks in upper case and has major impulse-control issues.
 They’ve often been fun to watch – some, like Richard Stanley’s mesmerising gonzo-athon Color Out of Space, even better than that – but they’ve never got close to tapping the actor’s full range.

 This elegaic, enveloping kinda-revenge thriller from Michael Sarnoski is the perfect reminder of just what he can do.
-The first-time director, who also co-wrote a screenplay that jackknifes in all kinds of surprising ways with Vanessa Block, has provide him with a less-is-much-more showcase of his craft.
+The first-time director, who also co-wrote a screenplay that jackknifes in all kinds of surprising ways with Vanessa Block, has provided him with a less-is-much-more showcase of his craft.
 There are one or two dialogue scenes – one haunting exchange in a restaurant, in particular – that are right up there with the best of the year.

-Cage plays Rob Feld, a once-respected chef who’s been living off the grid for 15 years in the forests of the Pacific Northwest with his beloved truffle pig.
+Cage plays Rob Feld, a once-respected chef who has been living off the grid for 15 years in the forests of the Pacific Northwest with his beloved truffle pig.
 He scratches a living selling the rich earthy gobbets to slick twentysomething Amir (Hereditary’s Alex Wolff, clad like a young Sonny Crockett), his own concession to his past life is an array of knives and kitchen tools with which he whips up gastronomical delights.

-And the surprises don’t end with the discovery that Portland even has a shadowy underworld.
+And the surprises don’t end with the discovery that Portland has a shadowy underworld.
 Just when you’re settling in for a kind of John Wick-style oinksploitation thriller, Pig trots off down a road all of its own.
 It’s a film that preaches patience and understanding that’s so wonderfully, wildly out-of-kilter with traditional Hollywood logic (‘They took his pig – now they must pay!’ etc), it leaves you a little dumbfounded.
-When you see a kitchen knife and expect violence, Pig just gives you dicing and cooking.
+When you see a knife and expect violence, Pig just gives you dicing and cooking.

 If it’s a Cage masterclass, it’s only fair to praise Wolff too.
 The younger actor does much more than just slipstream along in his co-star’s wake.
 He strips away layers of yuppie bravado to lay bare a troubled relationship with his terrifying dad (Adam Arkin, also terrific) that barrels the film along to its unexpected denouement.
 Like those truffles that kick it into gear, this film is a rare treat.